nextrizon/Hysteria2/README.md

 Step 17.
 The **Core** status should change from red **未运行** not running to green **运行中** running status.

 Step 18.
 You can test the latency of the Baidu, Google, and Github connections by clicking on the respecting text boxes.
+Use a "What Is My IP Address" website and if it is showing the IP address of your Hysteria2 server, then Hysteria2 node is working on your router.

 > [!CAUTION]
-> If no connection could be made with Baidu, Google, and Github doing the latency test, trying having both domain name in ** 域名**/Domain Name and **地址（支持域名)**/IP Adress(Domain Supported) settings be the same.
+> If no connection could be made with Baidu, Google, and Github doing the latency test, trying having both domain name in **域名**/Domain Name and **地址（支持域名)**/IP Adress(Domain Supported) settings be the same.
 So instead of using an IP address, use a free subdomain from FreeDNS that will tie to the public IP address of the Hysteria2 server.

 > [!Note]
-> I haven't test this router setup behind the GFW as I'm setup this up for friend who will be traveling in China in a few months.
-Only to both a home and cheap VPS servers.
-I will update this once the travel happens.
+> I haven't test this router setup behind the GFW as I'm setting this up for a friend who will be traveling to China in a few months.
+Only tested it on a VPS server.
+I will update this once the router is behind the GFW.